aremu-smog/amgl-mobile/README.md

 ## Roadmap (Things To be done)

 - [x] Persist authentication (right now if you refresh the app, you are logged out)
+- [x] Push Notification when someone sends a response
+- [ ] Implement logout
 - [ ] Settings Screen, allow users to set profile pictures and logout screen?
 - [ ] Rotate gradients, right now the gradients flow from top to bottom
 - [ ] Form Validation with Formik or React hook form
 - [ ] Error from login or register display (probably a toast?)
 - [ ] Share Button on the Play Screen below each option
-- [ ] Push Notification when someone sends a response
 - [ ] More will be added here...